 Albuterol acts on beta-2 adrenergic receptors to relax the bronchial smooth muscle.
 It also inhibits the release of immediate hypersensitivity mediators from cells, especially mast cells.
 Although albuterol also affects beta-1 adrenergic receptors, this is minimal and has little effect on the heart rate.
 In at least one specific study that used immunoliposomes to deliver albuterol to oxytocin receptors, the albuterol was shown to abate uterine contractions.
 Albuterol, however, is not approved as a tocolytic.

 Albuterol comes in a variety of dosing forms and strengths.
 An aerosol metered-dose inhaler gives 90 mcg (base)/actuation, which is equivalent to 108 mcg of albuterol sulfate.
 The powder metered-dose inhaler form gives the same values as the aerosol metered-dose inhaler.
 Albuterol also is offered in 2 mg and 4 mg tablets.
-Extended-release tablets are available in 4 mg and 6 mg versions.
+Extended-release tablets are available in 4 mg and 6 mg strengths.
 As a nebulized solution, albuterol is available in 0.083%, 0.5%, 0.63 mg/3mL, and 1.25 mg/3 mL dosage forms.
 There is also an available oral syrup in a 2 mg/5 mL concentration.

 Several forms of albuterol are accepted for the treatment of bronchospasm.
 A nebulized solution of 2.5 mg two or three times a day as needed is acceptable for quick relief of symptoms.
 Dosing of 1.25 to 5 mg every four to eight hours as needed of the nebulized solution is also effective for quick relief of symptoms.
 For the powdered and aerosol metered-dose inhaler, the advice to use one or two puffs of 90 mcg every four to six hours depending on the patient, but it is advised not to exceed 12 puffs within 24 hours.
 For tablet and syrup formulations, 2 to 4 mg every 6 to 8 hours is recommended with the advisory not to exceed 32 mg in one day.
 The extended-release tablets are taken in either 4 mg or 8 mg doses (depending on the patient’s need) every 12 hours with a limit of 32 mg per day.